mapschool/mapschool/index.md

 ### Raster to Vector

 Likewise, raster data can be vectorized in a number of ways.
-On raster satellite images of the earth, people draw, or 'trace', lines for streets, points for houses, or polygons for buildings.
+On raster satellite images of the Earth, people draw, or 'trace', lines for streets, points for houses, or polygons for buildings.
 This lets us have a version of the data upon which we can do more things - you can figure out driving routes from vector data of streets, but can't do that with a satellite image of streets.

 ### Simulation